-The Atlantic hurricane season runs from June 1 to November 30 with the peak period from early August through the end of October.
+The Atlantic hurricane season runs from June 1 to November 30 each year, with the peak period from early August through the end of October.
 The Atlantic basin includes the entire Atlantic Ocean, the Caribbean Sea, and the Gulf of Mexico.

 On average, one to two hurricanes (or more specifically, 1.75 hurricanes) make landfall on the U.S. East Coast every year.
 Of those, 16 percent have swept North Carolina and 11 percent have reached South Carolina.
-Since 1851, 47 hurricanes have made direct hits on North Carolina and 31 have landed in South Carolina.
+Since 1851, 47 hurricanes have made direct hits on North Carolina, and 31 have landed in South Carolina.

 Still, if you're planning to vacation in the Carolinas between June and October, you might want to consider buying hurricane insurance.
 Typically, if your trip is canceled or interrupted due to a storm, you can be refunded up to the limit of coverage.
 Note that in most cases, insurance must be purchased more than 24 hours before a hurricane is named.
 Also, most hotels and airlines will offer refunds or a rescheduled itinerary if a hurricane interrupts your planned vacation.

-How Can I Stay on Top of Hurricane Warnings?
+Stay on Top of Tropical Storm Warnings

-If you're traveling to a hurricane-prone destination, download the hurricane app from the American Red Cross for storm updates and a slew of helpful features.
+If you're traveling to a hurricane-prone destination, download the Hurricane app from the American Red Cross for storm updates and a slew of helpful features.
 You can also follow weather updates from The Weather Channel, Accuweather, and NOAA (National Oceanic and Atmospheric Administration), among others.

 When traveling to the coasts of North and South Carolina during the Atlantic hurricane season, be sure to check the weather forecast before you head to the beach for the day.
 Additionally, keep your cell phone's volume on and emergency alerts activated—even when you're at the beach—in case the forecast suddenly changes.